 Frequently Asked Questions

-Sometimes the “tickets email” does not go through- that is OK.
+Sometimes the “tickets email” does not go through with AOL and Yahoo Servers- that is OK.
 We will look you up by your first and last name at check in.
-If you received your confirmation order, you can be assured your order went through.
+If you received a confirmation, or your card was charged, you can be assured your order went through and you are on the list!

 Goat Yoga is a very casual fun environment and we recognize that not everyone there is for the yoga.
 You are welcome to just sit on your mat and meditate with the goats, but, because of insurance reasons, must still sign up for a class.
 Only about 20% of goat yoga participants do yoga on a regular basis..
 You may even find that you actually like doing yoga!